Where: US 311 High Point 'East Belt' Bypass, North Main Street, High Point, to South of I-85, Guilford County

 The view from June 2010 shows work had been completed on placing down the asphalt layers for the highways, though some landscaping and guardrail work remains.
 (6/20/10)

 Overhead signs at the I-74 East interchange with I-85.
 The interstate and interchange flyover ramps can be seen in the distance.
-(10/13/11)
+(10/13/11) The US 311 shield was removed in the spring of 2021, after that route was decommissioned.

 The look south toward the interchange from Dresden Road shows a then new overhead exit sign assembly that was completed in July 2010 and awaited sign placement.
 (7/25/10)